revilowaldow/BITC/Sessions/2025/04 06 - Session 43.md

 Kaulinan and Caenis talk to [[Chikitan Miasmar]]

-He leaves, happy with the explanation g
+He leaves, happy with the explanation given of Rev

+Kaulinan hires Noky for 250gp